How to Get an Autism Diagnosis

 What next?

-There are also a wide variety of support groups available for both parents and guardians, as well as people with ASD, that can be found online.
+There are also a wide variety of support groups available for both parents and guardians, as well as people with Autism, that can be found online.
 You can find a list of them here.

 Resources: